How To Get a Council House Quicker

 They get the right to choose where and with whom they live.

-They can stay at such homes if they are long-stay patients who need to live continuously in hospitals or if they have passed from acute to long term care units and are staying in long-term in acute units.
+They can stay at such homes if they are long-stay patients who need to live continuously in hospitals or if they have passed from acute to long-term care units and are staying in long-term acute units.

 They can be offered security from abuse, bullying, discrimination and prejudice.

-Council housing support is offered to people who do not have adequate money to pay for their own house.
-In Ireland, one can get support like they can rent the house or apartments from the local authority or they can adopt schemes like Rental Accommodation or Housing Assistance Payment or Leasing Initiatives to get help.
+Council housing support is offered to people who do not have adequate money to pay for their own houses.
+In Ireland, one can get support like they can rent a house or apartments from the local authority or they can adopt schemes like Rental Accommodation or Housing Assistance Payment or Leasing Initiatives to get help.

-Older, travellers and people with disabilities can get support through the council or one can get a grant to invest in accessible home.
+Older travellers and people with disabilities can get support through the council, or one can get a grant to invest inaccessible homes.

-Approved housing bodies provide house to people who cannot afford to buy on their own.
+Approved housing bodies provide houses to people who cannot afford to buy on their own.

-The authorities can allocate some of the housing by making direct offers to people on waiting where the law does not provide clear guidelines to how the offers should be made but they can reduce the priority level of an applicant if they turn down the offer.
+The authorities can allocate some of the housing by making direct offers to people waiting where the law does not provide clear guidelines to how the offers should be made, but they can reduce the priority level of an applicant if they turn down the offer.